Pentagon (South Korean band): 2018: Violet, Positive, Shine, E'Dawn's departure, and Thumbs Up!

 On January 17, 2018, Pentagon released their second Japanese EP Violet.
 The EP debuted at number one on Tower Record weekly album chart and ranked fourth in the Oricon Weekly Album Chart.
 They held their last solo concert, "Pentagon Mini Concert Tentastic Vol. 5, Miracle" on April 1 at Blue Square I-Market Hall, Seoul.

 On April 2, Pentagon released their sixth Korean EP Positive which features six tracks including lead single "빛나리 (Shine)".
 The song eventually becoming a sleeper hit by word of mouth from listeners due to its unique melody and powerful choreography.
 Since its release, the lowest it placed on Melon's daily chart was in the 500s, but it slowly rose to number 186 on April 29.
-A month after its release, on May 1, the track rose to number 95 at Melon's real-time chart.
+A month after its release, on May 1, the track rose to number 95 on Melon's real-time chart.
 The single peaked at number 16.
 "Shine" debuted at number 85 on Gaon Digital Chart and peaked at number 27.
 Subsequently, the company announced that the promotion period was extended by two weeks.
 They made their debut on Top 10 Billboard's World Digital Song Sales chart.

 On August 18, Pentagon held their first fan meeting in Japan "僕たちの第一歩 (Our First Step)".
-Shine Japanese version, released on 29 August, was dedicated as TV Asahi's opening song for August episodes of late-night music program series 'Break Out'.
+The Japanese version of "Shine", released on 29 August, was used as the opening song of TV Asahi's late-night music program series Break Out throughout the month.

 On September 10, Pentagon released their seventh Korean EP Thumbs Up!, which features five tracks including lead single "청개구리 (Naughty Boy)".
 E'Dawn and Yan An were absent from the comeback.
 After Hyuna announced her relationship with E'Dawn in August, on September 13, Cube Entertainment announced that they would be terminating their contracts, citing that they could not "maintain trust" with them.
 On November 14, Cube Entertainment officially confirmed E'Dawn's departure from the group and company.

 Pentagon made their first appearance on an episode of Immortal Songs on October 6, 2018.
-The theme for the episode was "Korean Lyric Awards Special", which they performed a rendition of Kim Wan-sun's classic hit "The Pierrot Smiles At Us", a song recorded and released in 1990.
+The theme for the episode was "Korean Lyric Awards Special", and they performed a rendition of Kim Wan-sun's classic hit "The Pierrot Smiles At Us", a song recorded and released in 1990.
 The group received 383 points but lost to Jung Dong-ha by one point.
 On November 25, the group held a fan meeting "PENTAGon MOVINGon" at Nakano Sun Plaza, Tokyo with an attendance of 2,000 people.
-This is the first activity since E'Dawn's official departure.
+It was their first activity since E'Dawn's departure.

 In Japan, Shine ranked 4th and Violet ranked 10th on Oricon's 2018 Indie Albums.
 Violet also ranked 8th on Tower Records' list of 2018 K-Pop Domestic Albums.